ZainMI/BBS-Auto-Farm/README.md

    python --version

    ```
-   1. If you get this error `Python was not found; run without arguments to install from the Microsoft Store, or disable this shortcut from Settings > Manage App Execution Aliases.`
+   1. If you get this output

+      `Python was not found; run without arguments to install from the Microsoft Store, or disable this shortcut from Settings > Manage App Execution Aliases.`

-      1. Type `python` to bring you to the Microsoft store and install Python
+      Type `python` then press enter to bring you to the Microsoft store and install Python
 5. Once Python is installed paste these into the terminal
    ```
    pip install pyautogui